DKL59/DKL59/project1.md

-# 🧠 Customer and Advertising Analytics
+# 🎯 Marketing Analytics – Customer & Advertising Analytics (2Market)

 ## 📋 Overview
 This project was completed as part of the **Data Analytics Career Accelerator** from **The London School of Economics and Political Science (LSE)** in collaboration with FourthRev.